pmndrs/xr/docs/tutorials/hit-test.md

 })
 ```

-It has all of the same functionality as the `useXRHitTest` hook, just that it's built as a component.
+`XRHitTest` has all of the same functionality as the `useXRHitTest` hook, just that it's built as a component.

-## useXRHitTestSource Hook // TODO: Add a toggle button to the ducks example that only performs a hit test on the right hand when toggled on
+## useXRHitTestSource Hook

 The `useXRHitTestSource` hook provides lower-level access to hit test sources, giving you more control over when and how hit tests are performed.
+It is similar to the `useXRRequestHitTest` hook in that you need to manually poll for hit test results.
+The only difference being that the source created by the `useXRHitTestSource` hook is more persistent than one created by `useXRRequestHitTest`.

-**What it does:** Creates and manages an XR hit test source that you can use to manually request hit test results.
+**What it does:** Does the same thing as the `useXRHitTest` hook, but does not automatically hit test every frame.

-**When to use it:** Use this when you need more granular control over hit testing, such as performing hit tests only under specific conditions, or when you want to manage the hit test lifecycle manually.
+**When to use it:** In most cases you should use either `useXRHitTest` or `useXRRequestHitTest`, but you can use this hook when you have a persistent hit test source that you only want to occasionally perform constant hit tests from.
+Or if you want to recreate the `useXRHitTest` behavior manually.

 **Parameters:**
 - `relativeTo` - The object, XR space, or reference space to cast rays from